Benrahma rescues point for West Ham United with brace against Onuachu's Genk

 Said Benrahma scored a brace for West Ham United in their 2-2 draw with Paul Onuachu’s Genk in a Uefa Europa League encounter on Thursday.

-Ghana's Joseph Paintsil gave the Belgian First Division A club an early lead with his fourth-minute opener that separated both teams in the first-half.
+Ghana's Joseph Paintsil gave the Belgian First Division A club an early lead with his fourth-minute opener that separated the teams in the first-half.

 Benrahma equalised for the visitors in the 59th minute and later put them ahead after he converted Aaron Cresswell's assist, with eight minutes left on the clock.